tanyadyz12-eng/Final_project_MixMaster/README.md

 pip install -r requirements.txt

-Pillow will install automatically.
+Pillow will be installed automatically.
 Tkinter is included by default in most macOS and Linux Python distributions.

 Using the Command-Line Interface (CLI)

-From the project root:
+From the project root directory:

 python run.py